marzuk-zarir/learn-react/README.md

 -   Props
 -   State and Lifecycle methods
 -   Event Handling
--   Controlled re-render with shouldComponentUpdate()
+-   Controlled Re-render with shouldComponentUpdate()
--   Conditional rendering and Looping
+-   Conditional Rendering and Looping
+-   Form Handling

 # How to start